 There's clear evidence that living with sight loss brings a range of additional costs.
-We campaign for a fairer benfits system and to ensure people with sight loss have access to disability benefits.Find out what we're doing to protect welfare support
+We campaign for a fairer benefits system and to ensure people with sight loss have access to disability benefits.Find out what we're doing to protect welfare support

 If you're blind or partially sighted our PIP toolkit can help you to complete your application form for PIP.Check out the toolkit

-It's vital that blind and partially sighted have access to employment.
+It's vital that blind and partially sighted people have access to employment.
 Find out what we're doing to ensure that blind and partially sighted people have equal access to employment and services such as Access to Work are protected.Check out the latest Employment news